 Iowa Public Health Association hosts a wide variety of opportunities to learn and grow as a public health professional throughout the year.
-Conference, trainings and workshops are generally open to anyone unless otherwise indicated.
+Conferences, trainings and workshops are generally open to anyone unless otherwise indicated.
 Because events take time, energy, and resources to produce and implement there is sometimes a cost to attend.
 IPHA members almost always receive discounted registration as a benefit of membership.

 Find additional upcoming trainings and other professional development opportunities on IPHA’s full event calendar.

 *Please note IPHA will continue to follow CDC’s public health guidance about non-essential in person gatherings and meetings related to the COVID-19 pandemic and recovery.
-All meetings and workshops will be virtual until further notice.

 The Public Health Conference of Iowa